dagraham/etm-tk/etmTk/help/OVERVIEW.md

     Thu Apr 10, 2014
       - set up luncheon meeting with Joe Smith          15m

-Or you can add a question mark to a command to get more information, e.g.:
+Or you can add a question mark to a command to get details about the commmand, e.g.:

     $ etm r ?
     Usage: